-The presence of the equipment is checked by the parish centre caretaker on a monthly basis.
+The presence of the equipment is checked by the responsible person on a monthly basis.

 Churches Fire Security carries out an annual check on the fire-fighting equipment and replace/refill any extinguishers as necessary.
 These checks are recorded on the extinguishers themselves.
-The parish centre was re-assessed for fire risk by Churches in November 2008 and the existing arrangements approved.
+The most recent check was March 2020.